 How do I become a business apprentice?

 Apply for apprenticeships as you would for a job.
 Thoroughly research the company that you're interested in and ensure that your CV is up to date.
 You'll need to tailor your application to fit the role by including evidence of relevant experience and examples of when you've demonstrated required competencies.
 For business roles you could provide examples of when you've led a group - perhaps as the captain of a sports team or worked in an office environment or dealt with members of the public through a part-time job.
+For inspiration take a look at our example apprenticeship cover letter.

 Some organisations may ask you to sit situational judgement, numerical and psychometric tests as part of their initial recruitment process.
 You may then need to attend an assessment centre or undergo telephone or video interviews before reaching the final interview stage.